Connecting to the system

 - 1 BU equals 27,000 gallons of water use per month.

-- Additional BUs (for larger volume water users as determined by anticipated use) are one-half the hook up price for each additional BU.
+- Additional BUs (for larger volume water users as determined by anticipated use) are one-half the Connection Fee price for each additional BU.

 - The meter is placed just inside of the property line and the applicant makes arrangements to extend the line to the service location.